sanmue/ansible_workstation/README.md

 ## Known Issues

-### Error Message in ansible playbook regarding Python/pip
+### Error Message in ansible playbook regarding python/pip, mise, npm

-- when ansible playbook stops because of an error referring to python/pip, ...:
+- when ansible playbook stops because of an error referring to python/pip, mise, npm:
   - close + reopen terminal and start install script or just the ansible playbook again

 ## Further notes for myself